Skip to content

 CE Marking (Europe)

-For CE marking, electronic products must comply with the Electromagnetic Compatibility Directive (2014/30/EU).
-For most products you'll test against:
+If you're selling into Europe, you need CE marking, which means your product has to comply with the Electromagnetic Compatibility Directive (2014/30/EU).
+For most electronic products, you'll be testing against:

 FCC Part 15 (United States)